 He stars as the long-haired David Rizzio in the 4th season of the CW Mary Queen of Scots drama Reign.

-He is currently in Montreal acting in the North American premiere of What’s in a Name, an English translation of the world wide sensation of the French play and film Le Prenom.
+He recently cleaned up and wore a nice blue tie in the North American premiere of What’s in a Name, an English translation of the worldwide sensation of the French play and film Le Prenom.